ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: Experiments

-As shown in Table~\ref{tab:python}, ORION achieves the best overall performance across all team sizes, reducing makespan by up to \SI{20}{\%} compared to state-of-the-art planners.
-Traditional baselines (LNS2 and EECBS) maintain strong performance as the team size grows; however, ORION consistently outperforms them, exhibiting a \SI{12.5}{}–\SI{13.4}{\%} advantage at 3 agents and still retaining \SI{6.5}{}–\SI{6.9}{\%} improvement at 10 agents.
-In contrast, the learning-based baseline MAContext shows clear degradation with larger teams: its makespan worsens from \SI{478.5}{m} to \SI{500.8}{m} when scaling from 5 to 10 agents (around a \SI{4.6}{\%} increase).
-Meanwhile, ORION maintains stable makespan and decision steps as the team size increases, highlighting its superior scalability and generalizability in cooperative multi-agent navigation.
-Although our task objective focuses on minimizing the team's makespan, ORION also demonstrates great improvements in average and minimum travel distance (see Fig.~\ref{fig: py}), further indicating its overall planning efficiency.
-Beyond these quantitative results, we observe qualitative behaviors that help explain ORION’s superior performance.
-First, agents that reach their targets early, or whose routes are less sensitive to map discrepancies, often make small, deliberate detours to reduce key uncertainties for the team, trading a minor loss in individual optimality for a larger team-level gain.
-Second, this cooperation is not evenly distributed across the team; instead, ORION tends to concentrate help on the bottleneck agents whose prior-map plans are most disrupted by ground-truth changes, effectively alleviating the team’s slowest members.
-Finally, the option-regularized policy enables timing-aware cooperation: rather than exploring blindly from the start or having every agent help at all times, agents intervene when assistance is most valuable, typically after reaching their own targets or when the marginal cost of detouring is low.
+As shown in Table~\ref{tab:python}, ORION achieves the best overall performance across all team sizes, reducing makespan by up to \SI{20}{\%} over state-of-the-art planners.
+Traditional baselines (LNS2 and EECBS) maintain competitive as the team grows; however, ORION consistently outperforms them, exhibiting a \SI{12.5}{}–\SI{13.4}{\%} advantage at 3 agents and still retaining \SI{6.5}{}–\SI{6.9}{\%} improvement at 10 agents.
+In contrast, the learning-based baseline MAContext degrades with scale, with makespan increasing from \SI{478.5}{m} to \SI{500.8}{m} as the number of agents increases from 5 to 10.
+ORION, however, maintains stable makespan and decision steps, highlighting stronger scalability and generalization.
+Although our task objective focuses on minimizing the team's makespan, ORION also improves the average and minimum travel distance (Fig.~\ref{fig: py}), further indicating better overall planning efficiency.
+Qualitatively, ORION exhibits targeted, timing-aware cooperation: agents with low-cost detours or completed goals often help resolve key uncertainties for bottleneck teammates rather than assisting uniformly across the team.
+Two ablations further indicate that both maps are necessary.
+ORION w/o combined, i.e., without prior information, causes a clear makespan drop (\SI{7.5}{}--\SI{9.7}{\%} at 3--5 agents), since agents spend more effort exploring before exploiting prior observations.
+Removing the current map (ORION w/o current) also degrades performance across all team sizes, showing that up-to-date observations are equally important for correcting prior-map errors.
+Together, these results confirm that the combined map provides useful environmental priors, while the current map supplies accurate online updates.

 We further apply our dual-stage cooperation strategy to both ORION and MAContext by allowing agents that have already reached their targets to continue exploring nearby uncertain areas.
 This post-arrival assistance consistently improves team performance, with benefits becoming more pronounced as team size increases.
 For instance, MAContext improves makespan from \SI{583.7}{m} to \SI{500.8}{m} when equipped with the dual-stage strategy, highlighting the importance of leveraging idle agents to resolve remaining team-level uncertainties.